 Bonds of Hartford, Connecticut-based United Technologies were the most actively traded dollar-denominated corporate securities by dealers, with 304 trades of $1 million or more, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.

-The maker of Sikorsky helicopters and Pratt & Whitney engines, with investment-grade ratings (UTX) from Moody’s Investors Service and Standard & Poor’s, is seeking to lure bond buyers as turmoil in Europe sends them to safer assets.
+The maker of Sikorsky helicopters and Pratt & Whitney engines, with investment-grade ratings (UTX:US) from Moody’s Investors Service and Standard & Poor’s, is seeking to lure bond buyers as turmoil in Europe sends them to safer assets.
 While speculative- grade bonds in the U.S. have declined 1.3 percent this month, investment grade is unchanged, according to Bank of America Merrill Lynch index data.

 In its previous sale in February 2010, the Hartford, Connecticut-based company sold $2.25 billion of debt split between 10- and 30-year maturities, Bloomberg-compiled data show.

 Vanguard restricted access to its fund after clients poured $2 billion into it over the past six months.
 The fund, managed by Boston-based Wellington Management Co. since 1978, remains open to existing shareholders and some Vanguard clients, the Valley Forge, Pennsylvania-based company said yesterday in a statement.
 The fund has gained 4.2 percent this year, trailing 61 percent of rivals, Bloomberg data show.